yogeshkhetpal/SalesAnalysis/README.md

 # SalesAnalysis
 Sales analysis of an electronic store.
 Addresses 5 questions.

 Question 1: What was the best month for sales?
-How much was earned that month?\n
+How much was earned that month?

 Question 2: What city sold the most product?